 The smell of fresh bread baking in the wood-fired oven hits you as soon as you walk into Flour Shop.
 From the counter, you can watch as handmade pasta is prepared in the open kitchen.
 Chef Trey Wilson’s shared plates are great for a larger group, but if you don’t want to share, try the lamb Bolognese.
 530 Brandywine Rd., 980-299-3754.

-Now under the leadership of Chef Eric Ferguson, this Bruce Moffett restaurant has become a favorite among foodies and food industry folks alike.
-The interior is warm, with red accents that mimic the heart of the wood-fired grill in the open kitchen.
-The menu can seem overwhelming with three- or four-syllable words in Italian, but they most often translate to some shape of pasta, and the staff is quick to explain them.
-The pizzas are crisped next to the fire and topped with things such as house-made sausage.
+Now under the leadership of Chef Brittany Cochran, this Bruce Moffett restaurant has become a favorite among foodies and food industry folks alike.
+The interior is warm, with red accents that mimic the heat of the wood-fired grill in the open kitchen.
+The menu can seem overwhelming with three- or four-syllable words in Italian, but they usually translate to some shape of pasta, and the staff is quick to explain them.
+The wood-fired pizzas steal the show, with toppings like house-made sausage, caramelized onions, and porcini purée.
 Staff used to joke that you’d never find chicken parmigiana, a stereotyped Italian staple, on the menu here.
-Dodd decided to add his own interpretation, stuffed with mozzarella and fontina cheese, to the menu.
-It’s a delicious and popular dish, showing that Dodd isn’t above serving the expected—he just does it on his own level.
+Instead they make their own interpretation, stuffed with mozzarella and fontina cheese, showing that Stagioni isn’t above serving the expected—they just does it on their own level.
 715 Providence Rd., 704-372-8110.

 This Italian restaurant has one of the smallest dining rooms in town, which means it can be hard to nab a reservation without planning.
 It also means chef Gabriele Grigolon can serve each dish, from pastas to composed plates, with textbook precision.
 4219 Providence Rd., 704-364-4445.

-Award-winning chef Luca Annunziata serves Italian dishes inspired by his childhood in Naples.
-Eat lasagna just like his mom made it, and carbonara the way you’d have it in Rome.
-His fagottini, which won Best of the Taste at this year’s Taste of Charlotte, is a crepe stuffed with mascarpone, Parmesan, herbs, and lobster, and topped with vodka sauce.
-Sous Chef Ashley Smith is responsible for those made-from-scratch breads, and the dessert menu with items like tiramisu, flourless chocolate cake, and fruit crostata.
+Chef Luca Annunziata serves lasagna just like his mom made it and carbonara as it’s served in Rome.
+His fagottini (which means “purse” in Italian) is a crepe stuffed with mascarpone, parmesan, herbs, and lobster, and topped with vodka sauce.
+Feast on made-from-scratch breads and a desserts like tiramisu, flourless chocolate cake, and fruit crostata.
 230 N. College St., 704-602-2750

 Civetta Italian Kitchen + Bar opened in 2019 in Ballantyne’s StoneCrest at Piper Glen among a sea of chains.
 The restaurant is warmer than its sister concept, Vivace, with rustic brick and wood accents like an expansive bar with a sliding wooden ladder and red patent booths.
 Among the recommended dishes, our recent review points to “Executive Chef Stephen Ollard’s version of Italian-American penne alla vodka with Parmesan cream, sun-dried tomato pesto, and chicken.
 It’s near-perfect, with al dente penne and a sweet vodka sauce balanced with pepper and garlic.”
 7828-E Rea Rd., 980-335-2758.